jinhuayan/rustline/README.md

 ## Motivation

 Developers often want an AI assistant that is **fast, private, and always available**, even when the internet is not.
-Most AI agents today—such as **LangChain**, **AutoGen**, and **LlamaIndex**—are implemented in **Python** or **JavaScript**, designed primarily for cloud APIs or web applications.
+Most AI agents today—such as **LangChain**, **AutoGen**, and **LlamaIndex** are implemented in **Python** or **JavaScript**, designed primarily for cloud APIs or web applications.
 These ecosystems are powerful but also **heavyweight**, often requiring virtual environments, external dependencies, and network access for basic tasks.

 In contrast, **Rust** offers **speed, safety, and portability**.
 Rust binaries are self-contained, run natively on all platforms, and start instantly—perfect for building **lightweight, offline AI tools** that don’t need to depend on remote services.
 However, the Rust ecosystem currently lacks robust **local-first LLM agent frameworks**.
 While projects like [**aichat**](https://github.com/sigoden/aichat) demonstrate that Rust can drive conversational CLIs, they rely on remote APIs (OpenAI, Claude, etc.).

 Our motivation is to explore what a **fully local, Rust-native LLM agent** can look like.
 We aim to show that Rust is not only capable of serving as an AI interface language but can also form the foundation of an **efficient, secure, and extensible local agent runtime**—connecting directly to **Ollama** for model inference without using the cloud.

 This project, named **rust-based-llm-cli**, seeks to fill this gap.
 It combines: